Gennaro Gattuso: Early career

 Walter Smith, who brought Gattuso to Glasgow, left the club in 1998.
-Smith's successor, Dick Advocaat, did not favour Gattuso and, after being played out-of-position as a right-back, the Italian was sold in October 1998 to then recently promoted Serie A club Salernitana for £4 million.
+Smith's successor, Dick Advocaat, did not favour Gattuso and played him out-of-position as a right-back.
+Despite this, he was able to score in the UEFA Cup 4–2 win against Beitar Jerusalem.
+The Italian was sold in October 1998 to then-recently promoted Serie A club Salernitana for £4 million.
+Prior to joining Salernitana, Gattuso turned down a move to Juventus.